-Saint Teresa of Avila by Walsh, William Thomas, the Bruce Publishing Company, 1944

-Saint Teresa of Avila by Auclair, Marcelle, St Bede's Publications, copyright 1988
+Saint Teresa of Avila by Walsh, William Thomas, the Bruce Publishing Company, 1944 Saint Teresa of Avila by Auclair, Marcelle, St Bede's Publications, copyright 1988

-The Book of Her Life: Chapters: 1-10 and 23-40 in The Collected Works of St Teresa of Avila.
+The Book of Her Life, Chapters 1-10 and 23-40 in The Collected Works of St Teresa of Avila.
 Vol 1.
 ICS Publications

-Alvarez, Tomas.
-St. Teresa of Avila: 100 Themes on Her Life and Work.
+St. Teresa of Avila: 100 Themes on Her Life and Work by Alvarez, Tomas.
 Translated by Kieran Kavanaugh, O.C.D.
-Washington, D.C., ICS Publications, 2011.
+ICS Publications, 2011.

-To help better understand some of the terms used by St Teresa, the glossary from The Way of Perfection Study Edition is included in the (Appendix A).
-Candidates are encouraged to read the entire glossary at the beginning of the year, and then refer to it again as listed in the "Additional Reading" recommendations.
+To help better understand some of the terms used by St Teresa, the glossary from The Way of Perfection Study Edition is included as Appendix A. Candidates are encouraged to read the entire glossary at the beginning of the year, and then refer to it again as listed in the "Additional Reading" recommendations.